 — St. Therese of Lisieux - The Little Flower

-Next week the children will complete topic 3 in math.
+Next week the children will begin topic 3 in math.
 This topic focuses on rounding numbers, place value positions, and extending number knowledge to increasingly larger numbers.
 There will be a review of this topic followed by a chapter test.
-I hope the children are using “Reflex Math”.
-I do occasionally assign it as a specific homework assignment, but they shouldn’t wait for that, but should use the program on a regular basis.
+I hope the children are using Reflex Math three times a week on the nights I assign it for homework.
+The children will perform better in math if they have mastered their math facts.

-Enjoy the beautiful autumn weekend!
+Enjoy the long Columbus Day weekend!

 Looking ahead to next week:

-- Thursday: Wordly Wise lesson 2 assessment
+· Friday: Wordly Wise lesson 2 assessment

 “The Saints are all the people who live according to the law God has given them.”